 El Prado home prices are not only among the most expensive in New Mexico, but El Prado real estate also consistently ranks among the most expensive in America.

-El Prado is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, El Prado is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, El Prado is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in El Prado who work in office and administrative support (17.02%), business and financial occupations (10.53%), and the sciences (9.07%).

 And if you like science, one thing you'll find is that El Prado has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.